 Queen’s Baton Relay

-Written by Jamie on 5th September 2017
+Written by Gavin on 5th September 2017

 Ten specially-chosen baton bearers from the County Borough will take part in the 2018 Commonwealth Games Queen’s Baton Relay when it arrives in Rhondda Cynon Taf next Wednesday.